DZakh/rescript-stdlib-vendorer/README.md

 Opening a prohibited module with a `bs-flag` will also cause an error.

-To start using the linter in your project, install `rescript-stdlib-cli` as a dev dependency.
+To start using the linter in your project, install `rescript-stdlib-lint` as a dev dependency.
 Let's also add an npm run script for convenience.

 ```
-npm install -D rescript-stdlib-cli
+npm install -D rescript-stdlib-lint
-npm pkg set scripts.lint:stdlib="rescript-stdlib-cli lint"
+npm pkg set scripts.lint:stdlib="rescript-stdlib-lint lint"
 ```

 As a result, we should get a `package.json` like this: